 In my quest for knowledge, I have collected books that cover an array of subjects including neuroscience, natural therapies, addiction and stories of individual journeys and experiences.

 There are literally millions of ‘self-help’ books, and it can be quite daunting trying to decide which books to read.
-My collection grew from a number of sources, including a local bookshop (Bookcase on Chiswick High Road – Brilliant for offering discounted books on all kinds of subjects), recommendations from friends, recommendations from other books, charity shops, and sometimes books just seemed to find me.
+My collection grew from a number of sources, including a local bookshop (Independent book shops seem to have a better selection), recommendations from friends, recommendations from other books, charity shops, and sometimes the books just seemed to find me.

 I thought I would share the titles of the books I have read and found helpful or interesting so you have a place to start if you need it.

-Each image is a link to Amazon, so if you are interested in a specific title, you can follow the link to purchase it from the Amazon Website; the only reason I mention this is because by doing this I will receive a very small fee.
+Each image is a link to Amazon, so if you are interested in a specific title, you can follow the link to purchase it from the Amazon Website; the only reason I mention this is because by doing this I will receive a very small fee (thank you, thank you, thank you).

 This was the best book I found about dealing with addiction.
 I tried some of the recommended supplements and found that my craving for alcohol pretty much disappeared.